oshaughnessy/aws-web-examples/aws-s3/README.md

 * You have [boto3](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#installation) installed.
 * You have API access to your AWS account and you've configured your local user account to use it.

+To try it, run `./static-s3.py` from this directory.